 The primary aim of this course is to acquaint the student with the spirit, methods, and problems of philosophy.
-Students will explore the range of issues in which philosophical inquiry is possible and to which it is relevant.
+An attempt is made to show the range of issues in which philosophical inquiry is possible and to which it is relevant.
 Major works of important philosophers, both ancient and modern, will be used to introduce topics in metaphysics, theory of knowledge, ethics, and other traditional areas of philosophical concern.
 Offered every semester.